LogeshVel/ToDoler-FastAPI/README.md

 ## To UP the API Server

 - export the root directory path of this project to the PYTHONPATH.
-- install the required libraries
+- install the required libraries mentioned in the requirements.txt file
 - start the Server by changing the directory to basic or intermediate or advanced and execute the below command

 ```